slint-ui/slint/api/node/README.md

 let slint = require("slint");
 ```

-This step also installs a hook in NodeJS that allows you to import `.60` files directly:
+This step also installs a hook in NodeJS that allows you to import `.slint` files directly:

 ```js
 let ui = require("../ui/main.slint");